The Influenceable Web

 The Influenceable Web is an ecosystem of browser-based, measurable surfaces where audiences are receptive to influence; AKA the portions of the internet that marketers can measure and shape.

-So I built a custom dataset from scratch.
-I hand-pulled clickstream data from Similarweb’s new DataHub beta (after running out of Data credits).
-Then I analyzed the dataset of ~100 deliberately chosen websites that gave me a clearer picture of how many people visit browser-based sites each month, dating back to March 2022, and which parts of the web marketers can still effectively influence.
-I manually maintain this dataset on a monthly basis.
+So I built the dataset from scratch.
+I hand-pulled clickstream data from Similarweb's new DataHub beta, after I ran out of Data credits.
+The result is ~100 deliberately chosen websites that show how many people visit browser-based sites each month, going back to March 2022, and which parts of the web a marketer can still influence.
+I maintain it by hand, every month.

-Simple.
-If we're really heading toward a "zero-click" future, which all signs and data point to yes, we need to shift our influence from owned surfaces to earned and discovery surfaces.
-I wanted to map out all the places on the web where three things are true.
+If the zero-click future is real, and the data says it is, the work moves from owned surfaces to earned and discovery surfaces.
+I wanted to map the places on the web where three conditions hold:

 A bar chart showing the groowth and regression of each of the Influenceable Web categories from April 2022 through April 2025